pfdubois/BridgeBidding/source/AdvancedSlam.rst

 .. _preempt_keycard:

 .. index::
-   pair:convention;Preempt Keycard
+   pair: convention; Preempt Keycard
-   pair:slam try;Preempt Keycard
+   pair: slam try; Preempt Keycard
-   pair:RKC;0-1-1-2-2 scale
+   single: RKC; 0-1-1-2-2 scale

 When partner makes a three-level preempt, a bid of 4♣ over a 3M preempt, or 4♦ over a 3♣ preempt, is Preempt Keycard.
 The point of the convention is to ask for